remix-run/react-router/docs/api.md

 `<BrowserRouter>` is the recommended interface for running React Router in a web browser.
 A `<BrowserRouter>` stores the current location in the browser's address bar using clean URLs and navigates using the browser's built-in history stack.

-`<BrowserRouter window>` defaults to using the current [document's `defaultView`](https://developer.mozilla.org/en-US/docs/Web/API/Document/defaultView), but it may also be used to track changes to another's window's URL, in an `<iframe>`, for example.
+`<BrowserRouter window>` defaults to using the current [document's `defaultView`](https://developer.mozilla.org/en-US/docs/Web/API/Document/defaultView), but it may also be used to track changes to another window's URL, in an `<iframe>`, for example.

 ```tsx
 import * as React from "react";